kim-audrey/webdev-chess/README.md

 ## How the Code Works
 ### Selecting Pieces
-After selecting a piece, the next tile selected sends a pair of (startposition, endposition) to determine if the move is valid
+After selecting a piece, the next tile selected sends a pair of (startposition, endposition) to determine if the move is valid.
+There is a check for promotion after move is done.
+This would make it an auto queen.

 ### Determining if a move is valid
 A lottta if statements if a turn can be transmitted at all on that side, if the piece selected is of the side of the client, and if it is a legal move of the piece selected.

 ### Color assignment
 Colors are randomly assigned.

+## Some more Things
+### Rematches
+### It's Online!